lizhe918/EECE571L_2022WT2_ViT-DD/README.md

 ```
 ./pseudo_label_path/emo_list.csv and ./pseudo_label_path/imgs are both copies of the same files and folders in ./pseudo_label_path/SFDDD.
 This is a temporary measure and we expect to improve on this problem or provide detailed intructions for how to change dataset.

+We preprocessed the DMD dataset by taking one frame per second from the videos in the DMD, and structured the dataset using the similar pattern.

 ## Configurations
 **NOTE**: Logically, this section should come before the next section.
 However, you may need to read this section first, then read the next section, and finally come back to this section again.